jo67893WHU/jo-mengling/content/post/1st-slot-HK/index.md

 ---

 title: Fly to Hong Kong
 subtitle:

 # Summary for listings and search engines
-summary: impressive sights on the plane.
+summary: impressive sights on the plane 🛬

 # Link this post with a project
 projects: []